 The best client-lawyer relationships have high comfort levels, Steve says.
 “My clients are my friends.
 My biggest clients are people I vacation with and have dinner with.
 That is most of my business.
 When clients hire me, I am as interested in their success as they are.”

 Steve Smith lives in Ft.
-Mitchell, KY with Emmy award winning writer Vicki Prichard, dogs Duke and Bruno, cats Marmalade and Gibby, and a bunch of fish in a pond with enough bullfrogs to start a choir.
+Mitchell, KY with Emmy award winning writer Vicki Prichard, dog Bruno and cat Gibby, and a bunch of fish in a pond with enough bullfrogs to start a choir.
 His parents, Jim and Gay, live two streets away in the same house where he and his sisters Caryn (Aspen, CO) and Elisabeth (Mt.
 Lookout, OH) grew up.
 His family tree falls from journalists in Iowa, corn and pig farmers in Indiana, and workers and inventors in West Virginia.

 As a kid, Steve played soccer, tennis, golf, baseball, basketball, and ice-hockey, enjoyed snow and water skiing, and even tried football for one excruciating season.
 Soccer, tennis, and ice-hockey lasted the longest, resulting in a newly reconstructed shoulder in 2014.
 The denial of weekend warriors is real.